 Disney said all after-school activities have also been canceled for the day.

 Once the security measure that is currently underway with local law enforcement and SWAT has ended, OD schools will still have an extra security measure in place that many of the area schools do not have.

 "We have the Indiana Safe Haven Grant, which means we have an armed security officer at the school," Disney said.

-Currently, Officer Freddy Baker, a former officer of the Starke County Sheriff's Department, holds the position.
+Currently, Officer Freddy Baker, a retired officer of the Starke County Sheriff's Department, holds the position.

 "This is the second year we have had a security officer at the school.
 We saw there was grant money available and wrote the grant to get it.
 I think it's important to have officer Baker here for security reasons and to help our at risk kids," Disney said.